Nicholas Heng, Age 13

 Cindy recalled once when she broke down and cried after Sage had thrown up all over the floor instead of into the plastic bowls that littered the house, making it impossible for her to measure how much protein her son had lost and how much milk she had to replenish.
 It might had sounded silly to others, but each episode had to be carefully quantified as it was a literal matter of life or death for her son.

-In 2006, Singapore did not have a proper machine for blood testing.
+In 2006, Singapore did not have a proper machine for blood testing for genetic conditions.
 Thus, the blood had to be flown or driven up to KL for processing where the results would then be sent back.
-Every week or fortnight, Sage would have to take a blood test to ensure that each component was within safe parameters.
+Every 3 to 4 days, Sage would have to take a blood test to ensure that each component was within safe parameters.
 By the time Sage was 3, he had taken more than 150 blood tests.

 Throughout his ordeal, Sage remained a happy child, easing his mother’s worry with his bright smiles and cheery personality.
 He was greatly entertained by toy cars and models and it was a common sight to see four-wheeler gifts of all shapes and sizes from relatives and friends decorating his hospital room.